-Project accounts: Accounts kept by the Project Owner over the project costs and project funding.
+Project accounts: Accounts detailing the project costs and project funding.

 Project results: All results produced or achieved in connection with the project, including intellectual property rights, regardless of whether or not the results are protected by law.

 Project summary: Short scientific description of the project that may be made available to the public.

 Collaboration agreement: Agreement regulating among other things the approach, distribution of tasks and rights and obligations between the Project Owner and the partners.

-Partners: The entities that, in accordance with the agreement document, are to perform the project in collaboration with the Project Owner.
+Partners: The entities that, in accordance with the agreement document, are to perform the project in effective collaboration with the Project Owner and, if relevant, other partners.

-Sign/Signing: Electronic acceptance of the contract on "My RCN Web" in the Research Council's online application administration system and/or the physical signature on the agreement document.
+Sign/signing: Electronic acceptance of the contract on 'My RCN Web' in the Research Council's online application administration system and/or the physical signature on the agreement document.

-Pledge: A conditional promise of funding from the Research Council.
+Pledge: A conditional promise of funding from the Research Council to the project.

-Sub-contractor: An actor who is commissioned by the Project Owner to supply goods or services or contribute to the implementation of individual tasks in connection with the project, and who is not a partner.
+Sub-contractor: An actor who supplies goods and/or provides services to the project on assignment from the Project Owner and/or any partners, and who is not a partner or an R&D provider.

-▶ 2 The project
+2 The project